marcusoftnet/marcusoftnet.github.io/_posts/2011-11-30-what-i-learned-from-from-user-stories.md

 ---
 layout: post
-title: What i learned from 'From User stories to Acceptance tests' with Gojko Adzic
+title: What I learned from 'From User stories to Acceptance tests' with Gojko Adzic
 date: 2011-11-29T19:27:00.001Z
 author: Marcus Hammarberg
 tags: